Launceston, Tasmania: Demographics

+City of Gastronomy

+Launceston's designation as a UNESCO City of Gastronomy in 2021 signifies global acknowledgment of this gastronomic paradise.

 Geography

 Launceston is at 41°26′31″S 147°8′42″E in the Tamar Valley, Northern Tasmania.
 The valley was formed by volcanic and glacial forces over 10 million years ago.

 The city is about 45 km south of the Bass Strait, with its closest neighbour-city being Devonport, about 99 km to the north west.

 Launceston combines steep (originally heavily wooded) ridges and low-lying areas (originally wetlands – with parts of the suburbs of Inveresk and Invermay below high-tide level).

 As a result, areas of Launceston are subject to landslip problems, while others are liable to poor drainage and periodic flooding.
 The topography of the area is not conducive to easy dispersion of airborne pollution, due to the phenomenon of thermal inversion.

-During recent years the city's air quality has improved.
+Since the 1990s, the city's air quality has improved.
 Studies indicate that 73% percent of air pollution in Launceston and surrounding areas during the winter period is caused by wood smoke, while about 8% is from motor vehicle pollution.
-During the early 1990s about 60% of households used wood heaters, but since the mid 2000s only 25–30% of households use wood heating.
+During the early 1990s about 60% of households used wood heaters, but since the mid-2000s only 25–30% of households use wood heating.
 According to the 2011 Tasmanian Air Monitoring report, particulate matter met the Air NEPM goals starting in 2006, and did not exceed the PM10 standard in the years 2009–2011.

 Launceston is situated at the confluence of the South Esk River and the North Esk River, forming the Tamar River estuary.
 It is used for commercial and recreational shipping and boating.
 In earlier years, oceangoing shipping used the river to obtain access to the Port of Launceston wharves located in the city centre and Invermay.

 The Port for Launceston is now located at the George Town suburb of Bell Bay, some 40 km downstream on the east bank of the Tamar estuary, close to the river mouth.
 The South Esk River is the longest river in Tasmania.
 It starts in the North East Mountains near Roses Tier and flows through the Fingal Valley where it passes through the towns of Fingal and Avoca before flowing into the Northern Midlands where it flows through the towns of Evandale, Perth, Longford and Hadspen before finally reaching Launceston via the Cataract Gorge.
 The river is dammed at Lake Trevallyn on the upper reaches of the Cataract Gorge, with water being diverted into the Trevallyn Power Station with runoff flowing into the remainder of the Cataract Gorge and eventually merging with the Tamar River.
 The North Esk River starts in the Northallerton Valley in Tasmania's north-east mountains and winds its way to Launceston via the Corra Linn Gorge at White Hills.
 The St Patrick's River, the largest tributary of the North Esk, is dammed at Nunamara to provide the majority of Launceston's town water since the mid-1800s.